CS3223-Team-X/CS3223/README.md

 * Both Block Nested Loop Join and Page Nested Loop Join (now separate from the stock version) utilise Nested Loop Join with different input buffer sizes;
   default of 1 for Page Nested Join, and a variable number for Block Nested Join
 ### Sorting
-* External Sort-Merge is utilised by a few implementations: Sort Merge Join, DISTINCT and ORDERBY
+* The External Sort-Merge algorithm is implemented and utilised by a few implementations: Sort-Merge Join, DISTINCT and ORDERBY
 ### Aggregates
 * Unlike the other implementations, which are modeled as nodes in a query plan tree, the aggregate functions do not fit such a model, and are used only during attribute projection